CSI Prediction Using Diffusion Models: Simulation Setup

 \subsection{Training Parameters}

 For training the diffusion model, we employ the DDIM scheduling technique to accelerate the sampling process.
 Diffusion timesteps $t$ are drawn uniformly from $\{0, \dots, T-1\}$.
 The input to the diffusion generator is formed by concatenating the noisy CSI at timestep $t$ with the latent features extracted from the temporal encoder.
 To enhance robustness against varying SNR conditions and to account for channel estimation errors during pilot transmission, we corrupt the training data with additive noise.
+The additive white Gaussian noise assumption models the effective channel estimation error under standard pilot-based estimators such as least square (LS) or MMSE.

 We adopt the Huber loss~\cite{huber1964} to train both the diffusion model and the temporal encoder, and use the diffusion loss formulated in~\eqref{loss_diff_sample} to predict clean samples.
 The Huber loss is a robust regression loss that behaves quadratically for small errors and linearly for large errors, combining the benefits of MSE and mean absolute error (MAE).
 With a threshold parameter $\delta > 0$, it is defined as